VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 Add this before the setup function of lsp-zero.

 That's it.
 You are all set.
-Exit and open neovim again, you should have full support for neovim's lua api.
+Exit and open neovim again, you should have better support for neovim's lua api.

 ## Complete Example